mohammad2928/plate-recognition/README.md

 3- data --> additional data

 ## Installation

+1- Create an virtual enviorment (You can use anaconda or virtualenv) and active the enviornment.

+2- cd TO-PROJECT-FILES-FOLDER;

-1- pip install -r reqierments.txt
+3- pip install -r reqierments.txt

 (If you are living in the IRAN, for installation maybe you need to use a VPN.)

-2- Head over to https://github.com/UB-Mannheim/tesseract/wiki and get the 32-bit or 64-bit version depending on your system architecture and install it like as other  programs.
+4- Head over to https://github.com/UB-Mannheim/tesseract/wiki and get the 32-bit or 64-bit version depending on your system architecture and install it like as other  programs.
 (Or you can use direct path in your codes)

-3- Put fas-tune-float.traineddata file in the C:\Program Files\Tesseract-OCR\tessdata path
+5- Put fas-tune-float.traineddata (in the ~/data/ folder) file in the C:\Program Files\Tesseract-OCR\tessdata path

-4- Install the SQL Server drivers for your platform on the client system.
+6- Install the [SQL Server drivers](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15) for your platform on the client system.

-## Usage:
+## Usage

 ```
-cd src;
+cd src
 config parameters.py
 python main.py